dcunited001/dcunited001.github.io/_drafts/2016-08-17-from-the-parapets-of-alexandria-ethics-of-censorship.md

 #### With automated censorship, how do we manage the risk for unintended consequences?
 That is, how do we minimize users not in violation that are affected & vice versa, when they are not prompted with any indication how/why they are in violation and there is no human element in the mix?

-# Dimensions to Consider in the Technology and Censorship Debate
+# Dimensions Driving Ethics in Modern Censorship

+(move to part one?)

 These mass communication platforms are fundamentally different than previous systems, which were easier to control because they were